numerica-ideas/community/kubernetes/microservice-deployment-kubernetes-gitlab-helm/README.md

 ### deploy stage

-**important** : In this step you will need a working kubernetes cluster with Helm install then you have to connect your cluster to gitlab. to do so you need to install an agent for kubernetes for on your project go to `Infrastructure > Kubernetes clusters` click on `connect a cluster` then follow the steps the name of our kubernetes cluster is `k8s-cluster`.
-For more information see the official documentation [here](https://docs.gitlab.com/ee/user/clusters/agent/install/index.html#register-the-agent-with-gitlab).
+**important**: In this step you will need a working Kubernetes cluster with Helm installed, then you will need to connect your cluster to gitlab.
+To do this you need to install an agent for Kubernetes in your cluster, go to `Infrastructure > Kubernetes clusters` click on `connect a cluster` then follow the steps, the name of our Kubernetes cluster is `k8s-cluster`.
+For more information, see the official documentation [here] (https://docs.gitlab.com/ee/user/clusters/agent/install/index.html#register-the-agent-with-gitlab).

-In our case we have created a **kubernetes cluster** which we have already connected to our Gitlab project
+In our case we have created a **kubernetes cluster** that we have already connected to our Gitlab project

 <img width="745" alt="Capture d’écran 2023-03-23 141809" src="https://user-images.githubusercontent.com/70517765/227216410-84ff8812-6435-47c5-9858-2283201dfada.png">

-the agent configuration file is located in the **.gitlab/agents/k8s-cluster** directory
+The agent configuration file is located in the **.gitlab/agents/k8s-cluster** directory

 <img width="473" alt="Capture d’écran 2023-03-23 140559" src="https://user-images.githubusercontent.com/70517765/227213764-e22793d1-ea0c-439f-bf81-062626b2110b.png">